techworldwithmurali/java-application/README.md

 +  Jenkins is installed
 +  Docker is installed
 +  Github token generate
++  AWS CLI is installed
 +  AWS EKS Cluster is created
 +  AWS IAM User user created
++  kubectl is installed

 ### Step 1: Install and configure the jenkins plugins
  + git